Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Sign-Up Bonus

-New customers can get a 100% deposit match up to $100 Sleeper promo code ODDS100 here.
+New customers get $20 free (no deposit required) plus their first deposit matched up to $100.
+Use Sleeper promo code ODDS100 here to claim.

-Sleeper has been one of the most popular season-long fantasy platforms for a few years now but more recently introduce DFS games including traditional contests as well as Pick'em games.
+Sleeper has been one of the most popular season-long fantasy platforms for a few years now, but more recently introduced DFS games, including traditional contests and Pick'em games in which you can win up to a 1,000x payout per entry.

 The variety of DFS games that Sleeper offers, as well as its availability across the nation, make it one of the best DFS platforms.
 One thing that makes Sleeper unique is that it has at least some games available in all 50 states.